ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 `response`, servers generate an Encapsulated Response `enc_response` as
 follows:

-1. Export a secret `secret` from `context`, using the string "ohttp response" as context.
+1. Export a secret `secret` from `context`, using the string "message/bhttp response" as context.
 The length of this secret is `max(Nn, Nk)`, where `Nn` and `Nk` are the length of AEAD key and nonce associated with `context`.